ecoseller/ecoseller/docs/_docs/user/dashboard.md

 * Categories
 * Page category types

-**Page category type** basically works as a groupping of **categories**.
+**Page category type** works as a grouping of **categories****.
 It is used to group categories that are used for the same purpose.
-For example, you can create a page category type called *FOOTER* and add categories *About us*, *Contact us*, *Terms and conditions* to it.
+For example, you can create a page category type called *FOOTER* and add categories *About us*, *Contact us* and *Terms and conditions* to it.
 Then you can use this page category type in the footer of the storefront - since it's automatically fetched from the dashboard.

 ### Page category type
 This section shows a list of all page category types.
 The list has the following columns: